LulDelRey/node_challenge/readme.md

 - #### Read author:

-  - Need to be authenticate with admin user
+  - Need to be authenticated with admin user

   - Endpoint expects author id on the request params